barlog-m/spt-andern/README.md

 `mapMakePmcAlwaysHostile` by default in SPT-AKI 20% chance that PMC is friendly to player.
 This setting set this chance to 0.

-`mapIncreaseSpawnGroupsSize` increase max possible scav group size to 3 if it less.

 `mapDisableRogueConvertToPmc` disable converting rogues to PMC.

 `mapDisableRaiderConvertToPmc` disable converting raiders to PMC.